tanveer-hussain/Baby-behavior-monitoring-IoT/README.md

 ##### I)	Development environment and pre-requisites

 Python (v3.5) is used to develop the baby monitoring system.
 The system is developed in Spyder Integrated Development Environment (IDE).
-The details about libraries used in the implementation are given in Table 1.  <br />
+The details about libraries used in the implementation are given in <b> Table 1 </b>.  <br />

 ### Table 1: Description of libraries used in baby monitoring system <br />
 ![Table-1](https://user-images.githubusercontent.com/40714349/82876614-0957e780-9f74-11ea-932a-066b17fca0bf.JPG)

 ##### II)	Source code
 There are total 28 files included in the package for seven implemented methods.
 For each method, four different type of experiments have been performed in separate scripts.
-Details about file names are described in Table 2. <br />
+Details about file names are described in <b> Table 2 </b>. <br />

 ### Table 2: Description of file names for each method <br />
 ![Source-Codes_Details](https://user-images.githubusercontent.com/40714349/82876135-466faa00-9f73-11ea-81ec-5c6ea3bf0208.JPG)

 The regions of motion are encircled by one or multiple circles depending on the areas of motion in the video frames.
-The concept of circles (no circle, one circle, multiple circles, multiple circles with minimum overlapping) is illustrated in Fig. 1 where two consecutive frames are processed and after processing converted into binary form and then individual output is shown in the Figure 1.
+The concept of circles (no circle, one circle, multiple circles, multiple circles with minimum overlapping) is illustrated in Fig. 1 where two consecutive frames are processed and after processing converted into binary form and then individual output is shown in the <b> Figure 1 </b>.

 ### Figure 1: Demonstration of concept of circles <br />
 ![Figure-1](https://user-images.githubusercontent.com/40714349/82877239-e37f1280-9f74-11ea-96ff-875878eb8f26.jpg)

 ##### a) Implementation details <br />
 The working of each step along with functions used in program and its corresponding output with the name of variables are given in Table 3 which are general for all the methods.
-Whereas Table 4 demonstrates the steps distinctive for each method processing.
+Whereas <b> Table 4 </b> demonstrates the steps distinctive for each method processing.

 ### Table 3: Generic steps for breathing detection of baby for all seven methods <br />
 ![Table-3](https://user-images.githubusercontent.com/40714349/82877842-ab2c0400-9f75-11ea-8911-2fb4ef8f2479.JPG)